Lovecraftian horror: 2020s

 In 2020, Call of the Sea, an adventure-puzzle game heavily inspired by the works of Lovecraft, was released.

 Horror-adventure game No One Lives Under the Lighthouse draws significant inspiration from Lovecraft's work.
-Signalis, a 2022 horror game, is inspired by and features a quotation from Lovecraft's short story The Festival.
+Signalis, a 2022 horror game, is inspired by and features a quotation from Lovecraft's short story "The Festival".

 The 2022 action RPG Elden Ring is about how an external order imposed its very presence onto life, bringing with it external concepts.
 A horror, which denied primordial life a natural order, corrupting it, dooming it to eternal ruin.

 The 2022 visual novel Sucker for Love: First Date is a parodic dating sim and horror-themed visual novel developed by indie developer Joseph "Akabaka" Hunter, and published by DreadXP.
 The main character, Darling, seeks "smooches" from Lovecraftian entities, using the Necronomicon's rituals to summon them.

 The Baby in Yellow is a 2023 Lovecraftian comedy horror game created by Scottish studio Team Terrible.
 Inspired by The King In Yellow, it tells a series of short stories revolving around a baby and his unfortunate babysitters.

 Dredge is a 2023 indie fishing video game, which follows a fisherman who encounters increasingly Lovecraftian creatures as he ventures out further into an open world archipelago.

+Alone in the Darks 2024 reboot uses many Lovecraftian themes, universe and monsters such as Shub-Niggurath or Nyarlathotep.

 Look Outside is a 2025 turn-based survival horror video game mixed with RPG elements.
 In the game, the arrival of an eldritch cosmic entity known as the Visitor causes people who look at him (or perceive him in other ways) to transform into grotesque forms, often losing their sanity in the process.
 The main character Sam must survive 15 days of this apocalypse without going outside.

+Cthulhu: The Cosmic Abyss is a 2026 adventure horror game, following the main character Noah in his investigation of occult findings with his AI companion Key.
+Notably, the game takes place in 2053, contrary to the common Lovecraftian time period of the 1920s and 1930s.

+The Sinking City 2 is a 2026 Survival horror video game.
+It serves as a sequel to the 2019 game The Sinking City.
+However, it differs greatly from the first game as it has a new setting, new Player character and a focus on survival rather than investigation.
+It follows Calvin Rafferty as he explores a now mostly sunken Arkham and encounters eldritch creatures.